slackapi/deno-slack-sdk/docs/functions.md

 - `title`: A pretty string to nicely identify the function.
 - `description`: A short-and-sweet string description of your function succinctly summarizing what your function does.
+- `source file`: The relative path from the project root to the function `handler` file.
 - `input_parameters`: Itself an object which describes one or more input parameters that will be available to your function.
 Each top-level property of this object defines the name of one input parameter which will become available to your function.
 The value for this property needs to be an object with further sub-properties:
   - `type`: The type of the input parameter.
 The supported types are `string`, `integer`, `boolean`, `number`, `object` and `array`.
   - `description`: A string description of the input parameter.
 - `output_parameters`: Itself an object which describes one or more output parameters that will be returned by your function.
 This object follows the exact same pattern as `input_parameters`: top-level properties of the object define output parameter names, with the property values being an object that further describes the `type` and `description` of individual output parameters.

-#### Function Handler
+### Adding runtime logic to your Function
+Now that you have defined your function's input and output parameters, it's time to define the body of your function.

+1. Create a new file at the location set on the `source_file` parameter.
+2. That file's default export should be an async function handler.
-The third and final argument is the function `handler`.
-This is a function that accepts a single argument (referred to as the function "context"), executes some logic and returns an object that exactly matches the structure of your function definition's `output_parameters`.
+  - The function takes a single argument, referred to as the function "context".
+  - The function returns an object that exactly matches the structure of your function definition's `output_parameters`.
 ##### Function Handler Context

 The single argument to your function is an object composed of several properties that may be useful to leverage during your function's execution: